github/learn.github.com/pages/normal.markdown

 were you to run 'git commit' (without the '-a') at that point.

 OK, now we've seen how to modify, stage and commit changes to files.
-Next we'll look at one of the killer features of Git, it's branching model.
+Next we'll look at one of the killer features of Git, its branching model.

 For more information on basic Git usage, you can read [Chapter 2](http://progit.org/book/ch2-0.html) of the Pro Git book.